 Never leave the ignition switch in the ON position without the engine running, as this will cause the battery to discharge.

-Note: The MariStar 280STS is equipped with two (2) ignitions, one (1) for each engine, allowing the engines to operate independently of each other.
+Note: The MariStar 280STS is equipped with two (2) ignitions, one (1) for each engine allowing the engines to expect independently of each other.

+each engine, allowing the engines to operate independently of each other.
 Be sure to turn both ignitions OFF when the engine is not in use.